LeetAnalytica/Overview/README.md

 ## Socila Media Collectors:

-- [x] Twitter Collector: Collects Data from logical sets of keywords.
+- [x] Twitter Collector: Collects Data from logical sets of keywords (In Bulk or per Username).

 ### ROADMAP